Skip to Main Content

 Getting Started

-• Go to this linkIf you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+• Go to this linkIf you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson1_Start.
 Choose Make a Copy.

 • This will open up the Google Sheets document I have created.
 I have some minimal information in the header row, since I don't quite know yet exactly how many columns will be needed, but it will still be helpful to have the header at the top of my screen no matter how many rows are scrolled through, so I'll want to freeze it.